gerard-ricardo/fert-model/README.md

 ## Installation

-You can install the development version of Fertmod like so:

-This is not a package as of yet.
+This is not a package as yet.
 Run the Fertmod.R script.
 It is set up for parallel processing, link 'vec_x[i]' with your parameter of interest.

 ## Note